Teleworking part of new normal for Southern Maryland

 “What is the impact on the economic development side?”
 Clark asked rhetorically.
 “We don’t know.”

-He told The Enterprise that some employers simply would not allow teleworking as an option before the health crisis.
+He told the Maryland Independent that some employers simply would not allow teleworking as an option before the health crisis.
 Now, employers are learning about the benefits to this recourse.
 “What we saw is some micromanagers wouldn’t allow telework.
 They are finding out how successful [teleworking] is.”

 He said there is going to “be a battle” to settle on a new normal when standard operations resume.
 He added it will be interesting to see how often public transit systems will be used by commuters after the pandemic.

 “Seventy-seven percent of our residents In Charles County work out of the county,” Clark said on the current state of teleworking and commuting.
-“Sixty-five percent in Calvert work out of the county, and 68 percent in St. Mary’s County.”
+“Sixty-five percent in Calvert work out of the county, and 68% in St. Mary’s County.”

-We know we are going to see a loss in vanpool” riders.

-He added that all vanpool services are currently parked in the tri-county area.
-“All vanpools are suspended.
-None are running in Southern Maryland.
+He added that all vanpool services are currently suspended in the tri-county area.
+“All vanpool are suspended; none are running in Southern Maryland.
 How are we going to get [commuters] back into vanpool and carpooling?”

-Clark said the number of commuter buses currently in operation are also on a downward trajectory. “[Charles County] had 108 daily trips before the pandemic.
+Clark told the Maryland Independent that the number of commuter buses currently in operation are also on a downward trajectory. “[Charles County] had 108 daily trips before the pandemic.
 Ninety-eight in St. Mary’s and 94 in Calvert.
-In Charles, we are [now] running about 44 a day. … People don’t want to be on the bus.”
+In Charles, we are [now] running about 44 a day. ...
+People don’t want to be on the bus.”

 He added that safety precautions have been implemented in Calvert County for bus drivers and riders alike.
 “Calvert has gone as far as having a shield going around the bus driver.
 It is going to be a new world. ...
 The vanpool companies are providing masks for the riders, disinfectant and gloves.”